-- Ease of use: Contactually is very easy to navigate, you won’t need a day or three of training before you are actually putting this platform to work for you.
+- Ease of use: Contactually is very easy to navigate; you won’t need a day or three of training before you are actually putting this platform to work for you.

 - Relationship marketing and accountability: Contactually’s big strength is its relationship marketing initiatives and the ways it helps hold its users accountable to their commitments.
-Every time you log in to Contactually, you get your “Follow Up Score,” telling you how well you’ve done staying in contact with the people who matter most to your business.
+Every time you log in to Contactually, you get your “Follow Up Score,” telling you how well you’ve done staying in contact with the people that matter most to your business.

 Where Does Contactually Fall Short?

 As mentioned before, Contactually isn’t very competitive on price.
 Yes, they do offer some great features, but there are certainly more affordable options available.

 While Contactually offers some integrations through Zapier that allow for SMS texting, the lack of integration into the native platform is noticeable and a missed opportunity.
 Text message open rates are typically astronomically higher than email, this would be a great communication tool to have.

 Our Favorite Contactually Feature: Lead Profiles

 We really like the way that Contactually handles your contacts.
 When you link an email address with Contactually, the platform goes back through your entire email history and builds a profile for anyone you’ve exchanged emails with, right down to the average time they are online.